sanyaade-teachings/pippi/docs/tutorials/002-sequencing.md

 <audio src="/docs/tutorials/renders/002-plucked-hat.ogg" controls></audio>

 We'll wrap it in a function to make it easy to reuse later on.
-Lets also change the curve shape of the frequency boundries to a different shape each time the function is called and a single hat sound is rendered, to give it a little bit of a shimmery imperfect sound.
+Lets also make the curve shape of the frequency boundries change to a different shape each time the function is called and a single hat sound is rendered, to give it a little bit of a shimmery imperfect feel.
 We'll also accept a length param to be able to vary the length of the hat.

+> *Note:* Keep in mind the amplitude envelope is a fixed size and so as the hat length varies,
+> the character of the envelope will change with it.
+The decay time will be longer for longer sounds, etc.
+> To maintain a fixed decay time over a variable length, one other approach would be to generate a
+> new ADSR envelope (recall SoundBuffer.adsr() from the first tutorial!) for each hat, and give it a fixed
+> decay time.
+We'll get into many more ways to generate wavetable shapes that can be used for
+> amplitude envelopes and all sorts of other stuff in future tutorials.

 ```python